ganeshsadhashivam/Html-quiz-/README.md

 # Html quiz

- A CLI App for Quiz
+A CLI App for HTML Quiz a basic html questions are asked using javascript (Nodejs) from Tanay NeoGcamp